Energy Systems Technology - HVACR

 Don Patterson Memorial Scholarship in Refrigeration and Air Conditioning Technology

 This scholarship is available for full-time students enrolled in Refrigeration and Air

 Conditioning Technology.
 Students must demonstrate academic progress toward completion of their degree, exemplify a high standard of dedication, hard work, and responsible lifestyle.
 This scholarship is based on available funds with a maximum of $750.

-Technicians for the HVACRE Industry should:
+Technicians entering the HVACR Industry should:

 - Have a valid driver's license.

 - Have an acceptable driving record, this typically will be checked by employer.

 - Be able to write reports and subtract, multiply, and divide in all units of measure.